 Running a successful restaurant is rewarding, but it involves a lot of hard work.
 You’re not only living your dream of serving up delicious food to the masses – you’re also thinking about your operations, profitability, accounting – maybe you’re even considering expanding your concept across state lines or the world.
 That’s where our national restaurant group comes in.

-Our restaurant specialists have worked with all segments and sizes of restaurants across the country including many of the nation’s fastest-growing and most well-respected brands.
-They work with franchisors, franchisees, breweries and independent restaurant groups that have locations throughout the U.S.
+Our restaurant specialists have worked with all segments and sizes of restaurants, including franchisors, franchisees, breweries, and independent restaurant groups that have locations throughout the Southwest.

-Our professionals are also affiliated with, and actively involved in leading industry organizations including the National Restaurant Association (NRA) and, in our home state of Arizona, the Arizona Restaurant Association (ARA).
-So, you have support not only through Henry+Horne’s resources but also those of the ARA and the NRA.
+Our professionals are also affiliated with and actively involved in leading industry organizations including the National Restaurant Association (NRA), the Colorado Restaurant Associate (CRA) and, in our home state of Arizona, the Arizona Restaurant Association (ARA).
+So, you have support not only through Henry+Horne’s resources but also those of the ARA, the NRA, and the CRA.

 From tax consulting and compliance to accounting and assurance services, our professionals can help you increase profits and efficiency while taking advantage of smart tax planning opportunities, making sure you’re in compliance with the new tax law and more.
 Maybe you’re looking to implement best practices or revamp your internal controls to minimize your fraud risk or optimize profitability.
 Our team specializes in a number of services that can lighten your load, so you can focus on what’s really important – running your restaurant.